awslabs/ar-go-tools/doc/00_intro.md

 ### Tools in Argot

 The following tools are included in Argot:
-- the `auto` tool uses any of the analyses implemented by the other tools that have problems defined in a configuration file,
 - the `taint` tool allows you to perform taint analysis in your program (see [Taint Analysis](01_taint.md#taint-analysis)).
 - the `backtrace` tool allows you to find all the backwards data flows from a function call (see [Backtrace Analysis](02_backtrace.md#backtrace-analysis)).
 - the `cli` is an interactive analysis tool, which lets the user run multiple analyses on the program and inspect various levels of debugging information (see [Argot CLI](03_argotcli.md#argot-cli)).
 This tool is intended for the advanced user who understands the underlying program representations more in detail.